This article describes how to use Fiddler Everywhere to capture and inspect traffic that comes from iOS devices and simulators.

-To capture and inspect traffic on iOS devices, perform the following steps:
+To capture and inspect traffic on iOS devices or simulators, perform the following steps:

 - Provide the prerequisites.

 - Configure the iOS simulator.

 Use an iOS device or an iOS simulator within the same local network as the Fiddler Everywhere host.

 Enable the remote connections of Fiddler Everywhere through Settings > Connections > Allow remote computers to connect.